devjiel/fly-share/README.md

 2. **TypeScript**: Both frontend and backend use TypeScript for type safety, better developer experience, and improved code quality.

-3. **Shared Types**: Common type definitions are extracted into a shared package to ensure consistency between frontend and backend.
+3. **Shared Types**: Common type definitions and event constants are extracted into a shared package to ensure consistency between frontend and backend.

+4. **Event-Driven Architecture**: The application uses a comprehensive event system:
+   - Services emit events when operations occur (file uploads, processing, errors)
+   - Controllers subscribe to these events and react accordingly
+   - This creates a loosely coupled system where components communicate through events

+5. **Layered Architecture**:
+   - **Exposition Layer**: Controllers (API, WebSocket) handle external communication
+   - **Service Layer**: Business logic and domain operations
+   - **Storage Layer**: Low-level file system operations

-4. **Real-time Updates with WebSockets**: The application uses Socket.IO to provide real-time updates when files are added, modified, or deleted.
+6. **Real-time Updates with WebSockets**: The application uses Socket.IO to provide real-time updates for all file operations.

-5. **File System Monitoring**: The backend utilizes Chokidar to watch for file system changes, enabling detection of files that might be added outside the application.
+7. **File System Monitoring**: The backend utilizes Chokidar to watch for file system changes, enabling detection of files that might be added outside the application.

-6. **Event-Driven Architecture**: The storage service emits events when file changes occur, which are then picked up by the WebSocket controller to notify connected clients.

-7. **Clean UI with Tailwind CSS**: The frontend uses Tailwind CSS for rapid UI development with a clean, modern aesthetic.
+8. **Clean UI with Tailwind CSS**: The frontend uses Tailwind CSS for rapid UI development with a clean, modern aesthetic.

-8. **Containerization**: Docker and Docker Compose are used for consistent development environments and simplified deployment.
+9. **Containerization**: Docker and Docker Compose are used for consistent development environments and simplified deployment.

 ### WebSocket Implementation